henrychulab/henrychulab.github.io/_people/zhenxi_cui.md

 Robotic cooperative control, Deformable object manipulation, Trajectory planning

 **Bio**<br>
 Nathan joined our lab as a master student in September 2015, and then a PhD student in September 2018.
 Before joining PolyU, he received his bachelor’s degree from Shandong University of Technology in 2014.
+He joined Stevens Institute of Technology, USA, as an exchange research student in 2020.
 Currently, he is developing adaptive control algorithms for the deformable thin film manipulation.